OneMoreSummer/academic-kickstart/content/post/is-maturation-currently-the-biggest-unaddressed-issue-in-player-id-development-in-english-cricket/index.md

   focal_point: Smart
   preview_only: false
 ---
-Inter player differences in maturation can be at least 5 years (Figure 1) whereas [Relative Age Effects](https://onemoresummer.co.uk/post/what-is-relative-age-effect/) are only up to 1 year (1).
-In development environments the magnitude of these differences can be up to approximately 10-fold (2).
+Inter player differences in maturation can be at least 5 years (Figure 1) whereas [Relative Age Effects](https://onemoresummer.co.uk/post/what-is-relative-age-effect/) (RAE) are only up to 1 year (1).
+In development environments the magnitude of the effect of these differences can be up to approximately 10-fold (2).

-For example at Man Utd they found that skeletal age (maturity status) has a greater influence than [Birth Quarter](https://onemoresummer.co.uk/post/what-is-birth-quarter/) on the selection and retention of players in football academies (2).
+For example at Man Utd it was found that skeletal age ([maturity status](https://onemoresummer.co.uk/post/what-is-maturity-status/)) has a greater influence than [Birth Quarter](https://onemoresummer.co.uk/post/what-is-birth-quarter/) on the selection and retention of players in football academies (2).

 Also unlike RAE which decreases slightly at higher age groups, the influence of maturity status increases through the age groups.
 For late maturers at Man Utd the Odds Ratio for retention was 2.2 for U12, 4.9 for U15 and 10.4 for U16 and 20 for U17 (2).